My Cheatsheets

 What is the useState hook

 The useState hook in React allows you to add state to functional components.
 It returns an array with two values: the current state and a function to update it.
-You pass the initial state to this function, and it returns a variable with the current state value (not necessarily the initial state) and another function to update this value1.
+You pass the initial state to useState, and it gives you a variable holding the current state value (not necessarily the initial state) and a function to update this value.
 Here's how you can use it:

 import React, { useState } from 'react';